-Besides the viruses, there are other health issues that can evolve over time with the repeated injection of drugs.
-There is the damage that can be done to internal organs of course but there are many different types of damage a user can do to their skin as well.
-This can be a result of injecting regularly, using potentially tainted needles, or injecting into fat or muscle by accident due to missing the vein, and injected right under the skin called “skin popping.”
+Besides the viruses, other health issues can evolve with the repeated injection of drugs.
+There is damage that can be done to internal organs, of course, but there are many different types of damage a user can do to their skin.
+This can result from regularly injecting, using potentially tainted needles, injecting into fat or muscle by accident due to missing the vein, and being injected right under the skin called “skin popping.”
 This can result in a painful lump that could potentially cut off blood flow to the area.

 Other skins problems that can arise are: